 A cluttered home has more of an impact on your health than you may realise.
-In some cases, it may even represent a highly cluttered state of mind.
-But deep spring cleaning can be the cure for many things that ail you.
-In several ways.
+In some cases, it may even represent a highly disorganised state of mind.
+But deep spring cleaning can be the cure for many things that ail you, in several ways.
 These are just a few of the ways your spring cleaning efforts can help you improve your mental and physical health.

 Spring Cleaning Makes Breathing Easier